Bootstrap Percolation in Random Graphs of Unbounded Rank: Applications

-In Section \ref{sec:con}, we have established results that allow us to determine the final fraction of infected vertices at the end of the percolation process based on the minimal fixed point $\hat{f}$ of $\Psi_{\kappa}$.
-In this section, we will provide a numerical case study and compare the theoretical result of Theorem \ref{prop:fp_fz_N} with the outcome of simulations for random graphs of moderate size.
+In Section \ref{sec:con}, we have established results that allow us to determine for $n\rightarrow \infty$ the final fraction of infected vertices at the end of the percolation process based on the least fixed point $\hat{f}$ of $\Psi_{\kappa}$.
+In this section, we will provide a numerical case study and compare the theoretical result of Theorem~\ref{thm:fp} with the outcome of simulations for random graphs of moderate size.

-Thereupon, we first propose an algorithm to approximate the minimal fixed point $\hat{f}$ with neural networks.
-For the simulations, we provide an additional algorithm that for each random sample of the graph allows us to determine the result of the percolation processes in a computationally very efficient way.
-Then we specify a continuous kernel that satisfies Assumption \ref{ass:kernel} and a vertex sequence that satisfies the regularity Assumption \ref{ass:regularity}.
-For each sample from the random graph, we determine the exact result of the contagion process and compare it with the large $n$ results that we obtain in this paper.
+We first propose an algorithm to approximate the least fixed point $\hat{f}$ with neural networks.
+For the simulations, we provide an additional algorithm that for each random sample of the graph allows us to determine the result of the percolation process in a computationally very efficient way.
+Then we specify a continuous kernel that satisfies Assumption~\ref{ass:kernel} and a vertex sequence that satisfies the regularity Assumption~\ref{ass:regularity}.
+For each sample from the random graph, we determine the exact result of the contagion process and compare it with the asymptotic $n\rightarrow \infty$ results that we obtain in this paper.
 For numerical convenience, in this section, we consider the type space $\cS$ to be a compact subset of the real line $\R$.
-All the codes are available in our GitHub repository (\href{https://github.com/jmlinx/BPRG}{https://github.com/jmlinx/BPRG}).
+All the codes are available in the GitHub repository (\href{https://github.com/jmlinx/BPRG}{https://github.com/jmlinx/BPRG}).